iamarbabkhan/devops/README.md

 ### DevOps
-Devops is a process of improving the application delivery by ensuring there is automation, code quality, continuous monitoring, continuous testing.
+Devops is a process of improving the application delivery by ensuring there is automation, code quality, continuous monitoring, continuous testing. it breaks the silos between development and operations team.
 ### Devops Stages
 1. Version control
 2. Continuous integration- compile validate code review unit testing, integration testing